ArttuHer/three-incremental-types/README.md

 ## Incremental load
 Let's image that source system does not store values for a long time and for reporting purposes, we need data from a longer period.
-Previously we just performed a full load to show the status in the warehouse, but now the store manager wants to make a line graph show how volumes in the warehouse change over time.
+Previously we just performed a full load to show the status in the warehouse, but now the store manager wants to make a figure to show how volumes in the warehouse have changed over time.

 ### Bookmark Table
 Bookmark table is a table which tracks the latest update in the target table.
-In our example, it could has the following information:
+In our example, it could have the following information:

  |-- db_name: string
  |-- table: integer